 Trying to cure cellulite is a losing battle because:

 The good thing about these claims is that they are falsifiable.
 It’s common to think that science advances when scientists are able to prove a certain theory is true.
-But proving a theory true is virtually impossible.
+But “proving” a theory true is rare.
 As theoretical physicist Stephen Hawking explains, “No matter how many times the results of experiments agree with some theory, you can never be sure that the next time the result will not contradict the theory.”
 Even a large body of evidence can equally support conflicting theories.